ParzivalHack/ParzivalHack/README.md

 ## 🔍 About Me

 Hey there!
 I'm **Tommaso Bona**, a **Security Professional, Ethical Hacker, and AI Red Teamer** from Italy.
-My expertise lies in **offensive security, AI adversarial research, and penetration testing**.
+My expertise lies in **offensive security, AI adversarial and Network Security research, Exploits/Tools Development and Penetration Testing**.

 I am dedicated to **securing AI systems, identifying vulnerabilities in web applications and networks, and developing advanced security tools**.
 My contributions focus on: